KEY FEATURES

 The University of Exeter is renowned for its academic excellence, establishing itself in the top 1% of Universities worldwide (The Times World University Rankings) and placing 19th in The Complete University Guide UK rankings.

-The University has four, two in Cornwall with two in Exeter, closely located to the thriving commercial city centre and large St David’s train station.
+The University has four campuses, two in Cornwall with two in Exeter, closely located to the thriving commercial city centre and large St David’s train station.
 The University currently has around 23,000 students, of which almost 5,000 are international students.
 In total, the University hosts students from over 130 different countries making for a truly vibrant and inclusive academic community.

 MERRYN DOIDGE